bluestreak174/Dukaan/README.md

-Android jetpack compose app in kotlin.
+Android jetpack compose app in kotlin using viewmodel state composition and room for database.

-This simple app is useful for small shops to maintain buy sell records with easy and simple user interface
+This simple app is useful for small shops and merchants to maintain buy sell records with easy and simple user interface

 Available Features:
   1. Add Produt into categories